proegssilb/xenrelay-com/content/blog/2025-09-13-docker-macvlan.md

 network gets you a real IP address that works anywhere on your LAN, and ports that don't muck with each other just because you picked the wrong machine.

-As an actual reason, consider: (1) Seperation of concerns, (2) Minimizing the chance of running out of IP addresses.
+As an actual reason, consider: (1) Separation of concerns, (2) Minimizing the chance of running out of IP addresses.
 I don't anticipate running ~250 machines or ~250 VMs, but add network switches + hosts + VMs + IoT devices + containers, and yeah, I might actually get to ~250 addresses used.
 VLANs to the rescue!